 There are so many bathroom-related decisions to make when you’re building a new home.
 Chances are, you have more than one bath — likely, two or more — and each one has different needs and different users.

 While you’re probably tempted to upgrade everything in your new home, budget limitations may prevent you from doing that.
-As I mentioned in my recent post on how to choose kitchen upgrades, it’s important to consider your needs and lifestyle and choose those upgrades you can’t live without.
+It’s important to consider your needs and lifestyle and choose those upgrades you can’t live without.
 The key is knowing which bathroom upgrades are absolutely best to build into your new home, versus which ones are more easily changed down the line.

 Bath lighting is relatively easy to upgrade later, with a small investment for fixture, installation and, possibly, a paint touch up.
 New lights can add more illumination, energy efficiency, (if choosing LEDs or compact fluorescents over incandescents) and definitely added style.